dsu-arl/event-gca-ctf-dojo/cryptography/caesar-cipher-scripting/DESCRIPTION.md

 ## Challenge Steps
 1. Start the challenge
-2. Run `solve`
+2. Run `verify`
-3. `solve` will give you the ciphertext and the shift amount used to encrypt
+3. `verify` will give you the ciphertext and the shift amount used to encrypt
 4. Write a script to decode your ciphertext
-5. Run `solve` again and enter the plaintext your script found - and get the flag!
+5. Run `verify` again and enter the plaintext your script found - and get the flag!